maverick0o0/gecko/docs/firefox-installation.md

 npm run artifacts:decode
 ```

-Git tracks `artifacts/gecko-1.4.1.xpi.base64` instead of the binary to avoid GitHub's "Binary files are not supported" warning.
+Git tracks the signed package as `artifacts/gecko-1.4.1.xpi.txt` so the contents stay readable in GitHub’s UI.
+The command
-The command above rehydrates `artifacts/gecko-1.4.1.xpi`, which you can immediately install.
+above rehydrates `artifacts/gecko-1.4.1.xpi`, which you can immediately install.
+Older clones that still contain the
+`.base64` variant work the same way—the decode script accepts either filename.

 ## Step 4 – Build the Firefox bundle